cjohansson/emacs-ssh-deploy/README.md

 ## TODO

-* Add a message if remote contents has changed since last upload.
+* Add a message if remote contents has changed since last upload
-* Add support for specific ssh identity files
+* Add support for specific SSH identity files
-* Add support for specific ssh ports
+* Add support for specific SSH ports
 * Add support for directories

 ## Read more